ModelEngineering/pySubnetSB/README.md

     pip install pySubnetSB

 The package has been tested on linux (Ubuntu 22.04), Windows (Windows 10), and Mac OS (14.7.6).
-For each, tests were run for python 3.9, 3.10, 3.11, and 3.12.
+For each, tests were run for Python 3.9, 3.10, 3.11, and 3.12.

-https://github.com/ModelEngineering/pySubnetSB/blob/main/examples/api_basics.ipynb is a Jupyter notebook that demonstrates pySubsetSB capabilities. https://github.com/ModelEngineering/pySubnetSB/blob/main/examples/api_basics_programmatic.py is a translation of this notebook into a Python program that can be downloaded and executed using
+https://github.com/ModelEngineering/pySubnetSB/blob/main/examples/api_basics.ipynb is a Jupyter notebook that demonstrates pySubsetSB capabilities. https://github.com/ModelEngineering/pySubnetSB/blob/main/examples/api_basics_programmatic.py contains much of the code in the notebook.
+You can test your install of ``pySubnetSB`` by downloading this script and executing it using

     python api_basics_programmatic.py

-This Python script is contains the codes listed above and so will produce similar output.
-The last line of the output should indicate that the example completed successfully.

 # Version History